eniskurtayyilmaz/payment.api/readme.md

 First of all, thank you for giving me this opportunity.
 I'm very excited to work with you.
 So, I tried to finish as soon as possible.
 I hope you will enjoy it.

 When you check the project called "Payment.UnitTests", you will see test cases running on "Validators".
-I used FluentValidation and I like to use FluentValidation (A friend in need).
+I used FluentValidation and I like to use FluentValidation.

 The other project is "Payment.IntegrationTests".
 I created a WebApplicationFactory from "Payment.Api" and I called the endpoint of the payment link.
 All of the validations and requests have been written.